tesskbot/moveloot_public/README.md

 ### Model building

 People selling furniture have different motivations than those buying furniture.
 That may sound obvious, but it means that I needed separate predictive models for buyers and sellers.
-For Move Loot to have maxiumum flexibility in their predictions, I created three models: one that predicts deliveries (customers selling), one that predicts pickups (customers buying), and one that predicts the sum of pickups and deliveries (Move Loot can use this to determine, in aggregate, how many times they will visit a particular area, regardless of whether furniture goes into the truck or out of it).
+For Move Loot to have maxiumum flexibility in their predictions, I created three models: one that predicts deliveries (customers buying), one that predicts pickups (customers selling), and one that predicts the sum of pickups and deliveries.
+Move Loot can use the number of total pickups and deliveries to determine, in aggregate, how many times they will visit a particular area, regardless of whether furniture goes into the truck or out of it.

 ### Defining a feature space

 I knew from exploratory analysis that the number of pickups and deliveries was heavily dependent on the day of the week, and I expected that other temporal features were important, too.
-I engineered a set of 60 features that could be used to predict demand for buying and selling used furniture.
+I engineered a set of 60 features that could predict demand for buying and selling used furniture.
 The set of features included the day of the week, the day of the month, the week of the month, whether it was a weekend or a holiday weekend, et cetera, and many combinations of the above.

 For each of my three cases (pickups only, deliveries only, pickups and deliveries), I trained lasso regression models that considered all 60 features.
 Lasso models are linear models that penalize the size of the regression coefficients.
 The lasso makes the coefficient of unimportant features drop to zero so that only features that contribute to creating a good fit have any sway on the model output.

 Each model was trained on 7 months worth of spatially-aggregated data, from January to July 2015.
-At the end, each of the three models had its own set of important features.
+Each of the three models had its own set of important features, as determined by the lasso regression.
 All of them heavily considered the day of the week, as, in general, people preferred to have furniture picked up and delivered on Friday, Saturday, and Sunday.
 Further, people tended to sell more furniture at the end of the month than the beginning, so the week of the month was an important feature in the pickups model.
+Many of the combined features were also important, such as whether it was a weekend **and** the last week of the month.

 ### Dynamic model creation

 Move Loot needed prediction models that could be applied at all levels of spatial granularity.
-This meant that the models must be **simple and flexible**.
-For example, if Move Loot wants to know how many pickups they will have to make in San Francisco's marina district next Monday, a linear regression model will be trained using only the features important for pickups, where the dependent variable (y) is the historical number of pickups in the marina district.
+This meant that the models must be **fast and flexible**.
+For example, if Move Loot wants to know how many pickups they will have to make in San Francisco's marina district next Monday, a linear regression model will be trained using only the features previously determined to be important for pickups, where the dependent variable (y) is the historical number of pickups in the marina district.

 Predictions of the pickup, delivery, or pickup and delivery volume can then be generated for any individual region or group of regions.
 These predictions are flexible, fast, easy to understand, and allow Move Loot to plan better for the future.

+*Techinical note:* by first using lasso regression to select features and **then** using those features to predict demand in restricted spatial domains, I am making the assumption that the motivations behind demand for furniture pickups/deliveries are the same in every spatial region.
+This is not necessarily true.
+However, given my restricted dataset, it was not possible to use lasso regression to predict events in areas with very low event frequency.
+So, I erred on the side of enforcing periodicity rather than not capturing any periodicity at all.
+Future iterations of the model could better take spatial differences into account.

 ### Dashboard